myparcelnl/sdk/README.md

     // Physical properties
     ->setPhysicalProperties(['weight' => 73]) // Array with physical properties of the shipment.
 Currently only used to set the weight in grams for digital stamps (which is required)

+    // Auto detect pickup
+    ->setAutoDetectPickup(true) // When this setting is false MyParcel do not auto detect pickup addresses.

     // Non-EU shipment attributes: see https://myparcelnl.github.io/api/#7_E
     ->setInvoice()
     ->setContents()